Are you a recent high school graduate or GED recipient or going to be?

 - Certify the intent to establish legal US residency

-- Board of Governors (BOG) Enrollment Fee Waiver, to pay your tuition after the BOG is completed.
+California Community College Grant, formerly known as the Board of Governors (BOG) Enrollment Fee Waiver, to pay your tuition after the application is completed.

 AB540 students should go to www.webgrants4students.org to log-in and check the status of your Cal Grant and see if you qualified for one.
 Also check to make sure you have the correct college listed.